-"13 Ways" was originally written to during the first months of 2020-21 pandemic that shut down "in-person" Sunday Schools and worship, But "connecting beyond the classroom" never goes out of date or out of style,.
+"13 Ways" was originally written to during the first months of 2020-21 pandemic that shut down many in-person Sunday Schools and worship, But "connecting beyond the classroom" never goes out of date or out of style,.

 Below in this post is an UPDATED VERSION of the original training handout.
 To print it, click the OPTIONS link in the bottom right corner of this post and select "printer friendly version," then print that page from your browser's print menu.

-You can also open and save/print the original "13 Ways" PDF here.
+You can also open and save/print the shorter original "13 Ways" PDF here.

 Connecting and Caring Beyond the Classroom